 For their attendance to count, students who attend chapel will be required to sign in on time and remain for the duration of chapel.
+(Students who sign in but leave early will be disciplined.)
 Students who exceed the 20% allowance of missed chapels per semester will be required to listen to chapels they missed, and submit reflection papers to the Office of Student Life.
 Reflection papers are due within one week of notification.
 Failure to submit the assignment by the deadline may result in a \$50 fine added to the required assignment.